WeiChenChu/Cell_Dist_Mesh_Generator/README.md

 5. **Post-Processing:** Removes labels in contact with image edges and applies quality control filters, including size, Geodesic Elongation ratio, and Touching Neighbor counting, to minimize edge artifacts from the Voronoi-like extension.
 6. **Distance Mesh Generation:** Employs the `drawDistanceMeshBetweenTouchingLabels` function from the CLIJ2 libraries to create the Distance Mesh.
 7. **Scale Calibration:** Multiplies the resulting Distance Mesh image by the `Scale_calibration_ratio` to convert units from pixels to micrometers (µm).
+8. **Distance Mesh Dilation:** Dilates the distance mesh using Morphological Filters in MorpholibJ to enhance visualization.

 ## Output
 The macro outputs a Distance Mesh image, representing the spatial relationships between cells, which is crucial for quantitative cellular analysis.